hkotek/hkotek.com/_posts/2022-12-31-transferrable-skills.md

 ---
-title: Transferrable skills (and how to talk about them)
+title: Transferable skills (and how to talk about them)
 layout: default
 comments: true
-permalink: /blog/altac-transferrable_skills/
+permalink: /blog/altac-transferable_skills/
 categories:
   -
 tags: